-The European Union has implemented a regulatory framework for CROs in the form of Regulation (EC) No 1060/2009 on credit rating agencies (the EU Regulation).
-In connection with the endorsement and certification provisions in articles 4 and 5 of the EU Regulation, staff of the Committee of European Securities Regulators (CESR)2 have been assessing whether the proposed Canadian regulatory framework applicable to CROs is "equivalent" to the EU Regulation.

-The failure to obtain an equivalency determination from the European Commission, and the consequent inability of a CRO that issues ratings out of Canada to rely on the endorsement or certification models in the EU Regulation, would have a negative impact on such CROs.
+In connection with the endorsement and certification provisions in articles 4 and 5 of the EU Regulation, staff of the European Security Markets Authority have been assessing whether the proposed Canadian regulatory framework applicable to CROs is "equivalent" to the EU Regulation.
+The failure to obtain an equivalency determination from the European Commission, and the consequent inability of a CRO that issues ratings in Canada to rely on the endorsement or certification models in the EU Regulation, would have a negative impact on such CROs.
 The issuers that such CROs rate might also be negatively impacted to the extent those ratings are used for regulatory purposes in the European Union.